General Colin L. Powell, USA (Ret.)

 Susan Hunt Stevens

 Susan Hunt Stevens is the founder and CEO of WeSpire, the employee engagement platform company that empowers forward-thinking global organizations to reach their greatest potential.
 She is a recognized expert in the use of social and game mechanics to drive positive behavior change.
 Previously, Stevens spent nine years at The New York Times Company, most recently as senior vice president/GM of Boston.com, one of the largest news and information sites on the Web.
 She is a graduate of Wesleyan University and The Tuck School of Business.
-She serves on the board of Xconomy, the New England Clean Energy Council, the emeritus board of the Center for Women & Enterprise and the Sustainable Brands Advisory Board.
+She serves on the board of the New England Clean Energy Council, the board of Overseers of the New England Aquarium, and the Sustainable Brands Advisory Board.

 Owner, Annie’s Ace Hardware Read more »

 Anne Stom is the owner of Annie’s Ace Hardware in Washington, DC.
 The flagship store, located in the Petworth neighborhood, has achieved Pinnacle status, the Ace Hardware Corporation’s highest designation in three of their four years of operation.
 The Annie’s team opened its second store on November 10, 2015 in the Brookland neighborhood of Washington, DC.

 Prior to opening Annie’s Hardware, Anne worked for the U.S. Department of Labor and in a several non-profit organizations, overseeing programs that assist at-risk youth reconnect with education, learn work-readiness skills, and gain meaningful employment.